 - Dress neutral.

-- Do not answer the questions too quickly that you’re not taking the time to think and not interrupting the interviewer.
+- Don’t answer the questions so quickly that you’re not taking the time to think.

 - Take a pause after the interviewer asks the question.

 - Ask yourself, did you understand what he/she just asked you?
 If not, ask for clarification.